wardle/pc4/pc4-ward/README.md

 For its main operations, it connects to `pc4-server`.

-A core principle is that user-facing applications should be smart in user interactions but dumb in terms of business logic; the latter are delegated to the backend server.

 Although initially components such as the SVG NEWS2 chart will be built into this application, they will be put into a shared library for re-use across multiple user-facing applications.

-Fetching data from the backend uses a graph API.
-Changes are made using events, sent to the server.

 ### Environment Setup